Ian-Blockmans/ESPHhome-AIO/README.md

 # ESPHhome-AIO
- An all in one ESPHome development board (verry WIP)
+ An all in one ESPHome development board (very WIP)